 What you are really doing when determining your properties value is determining your homes fair market value.
 Fair market value (FMV) is an estimate of the market value of a property, based on what a knowledgeable, willing, and unpressured buyer would probably pay to a knowledgeable, willing, and unpressured seller in the market, as determined by Wikipedia.

-Since most home buyers finance their purchase, the banks use a certified appraiser to makes sure the property value aligns with the purchase price.
-Because an appraisal is the final determination of value a real estate agent will mirror what an appraiser does to determine your homes value.
+Since most home buyers finance their purchase, the banks use a certified appraiser to make sure the property value aligns with the purchase price.
+Because an appraisal is the final determination of value a real estate agent will mirror what an appraiser does to determine your home’s value.

-At the end of the day your homes value is determined by historical data combined with a little bit of intuitiveness on the agent or appraisers part.
+At the end of the day, the value of your home is determined by historical data combined with a little bit of intuitiveness on the agent’s or appraiser’s part.
 Remember that fair market value is a range.
-In most cases it is not an exact number.
+In most cases, it is not an exact number.
 It is perfectly acceptable for two appraisals of the same property to have a spread of 5% or more.

 To help you determine the value of a home it is important to understand how a listing agent and ultimately a real estate appraiser will assign value.

-Listed is some of the most important criteria that goes into pricing your home for the current real estate market.
+Listed are some of the most important criteria that go into pricing your home for the current real estate market.
 Note, that they are listed in order of importance!!

 When talking about comparable homes, we are talking about sold homes.
 Any seller can list a home for any price but it is the homes that have actually sold that matter.

-#1 criteria is in determining your homes value is the location of your home.
+#1 criterion in determining your home’s value is the location of your home.
 You cannot compare one town to another.
 Ideally you want homes that are located in your neighborhood or similar neighborhoods.
 Appraisal guidelines from the bank are very strict to keep comparable sold homes with in one mile of the subject property.